 Warnings While Using This Medicine:

-- Check with your doctor right away if you have chest pain, trouble breathing, or fainting while taking this medicine.
-This medicine can cause serious heart or blood vessel problems.
+- This medicine can cause serious heart or blood vessel problems.
+Check with your doctor right away if you have chest pain, trouble breathing, fainting, or fast heartbeat.

 Possible Side Effects While Using This Medicine: